 Ice Cube and Muffin Trays

-BPA-free ice cube and muffin trays are perfect for freezing and/or storing purees, fruits, and tiny portions of fruit juice or leftover wine.
-It’s an easy solution to freeze lemon juice in ice cube trays, pop out the cubes, and store them in a freezer bag for future recipes.
+BPA-free ice cube and muffin trays are perfect for freezing and/or storing purées, fruits, fruit juice or leftover wine.
+Simply freeze lemon juice in ice cube trays, pop out the cubes, and store them in a freezer bag for future recipes.
 Packing your baby’s lunch can also be as easy as putting a cube or two of peaches or applesauce directly from the freezer into a small container or baby food jar.
 Muffin trays can be used to freeze individual-portion sizes of hummus, refried beans, or other packable foods that are lunch-ready in no time.

 Best Practices for Keeping Your Fridge Organized

 - Group Like with Like – Categorize items by type, and keep related items together.
 Then, once sorted, have a designated place for each category.
 For example, keep condiments and dressings together in the door, and keep deli meats and cheeses in a drawer.

 - Labels – Labeling a container or shelf makes it much more likely that an item will be returned there.
 This is especially helpful for families with children.
 Some people prefer erasable food storage labels that change along with the ever-changing contents of a family fridge.

 - Leftovers – Designate and label a shelf or bin for leftovers so they don’t get tucked away into various areas of the fridge.
 Giving a home to leftovers helps to ensure that they are eaten before they expire, thus not wasting money or time.

 - Temperature – For safety’s sake, keep a thermometer in your refrigerator.
 It’s impossible to guess the correct temperature.
 The interior temperature of the fridge should be between 35°F and 38°F.

 - Space – Don’t overstuff your fridge.
 Cool air needs to circulate around the food to keep it safe.